We review Blair Archibald’s debut MBFWA collection as a trailblazer in Australian menswear.

 Archibald’s “The Last Knitting Mill”, is a tribute to traditional craftsmanship, but also a bugle call for its resurrection.
 Building on the capsule collection he submitted for the 2017 Woolmark Prize, he has reconfigured tailored garments with workwear and sport references, resulting in elegant utilitarian clothes.

 The more conceptual designs recall the works of the futurists and deconstructivists.
-Extended belt straps bring to mind the workwear inspired garments of Craig Green.
-The frayed panels and unfinished hems, meanwhile, recall a Japanese avant-garde aesthetic.
-But Archibald avoids being derivative by resisting abstraction.
-The designs are based off pre-existing forms but reconfigured and streamlined.
-He has tailored his jackets for example with a slightly oversized silhouette, giving them a draping quality that brings to mind the understated purism of Jil Sander and Giorgio Armani.
-Trousers are billowy but come off as easy fitting, and shirt fits are relaxed.
-In other words, the clothes are not conceptual for their own sake.
-They’re also functional.
+Extended belt straps bring to mind the workwear inspired garments of Craig Green; the frayed panels and unfinished hems, meanwhile, recall a Japanese avant-garde aesthetic, and the industrial buckles appear to owe something to streetwear designers Matthew Williams and Virgil Abloh.
+Archibald, however avoids being derivative by resisting abstraction.
+His designs have familiar forms.
+He has tailored his jackets for example with a slightly oversized silhouette, and a draping quality that brings to mind the understated purism of Jil Sander and Giorgio Armani.
+Trousers are billowy and easy fitting, while shirt fits are relaxed.

 The fact that his designs are both wearable and conceptual is remarkable.
 Working with the Woolmark Company, his fabrics are 100% traceable to their source.
 The stand out from the collection was a wool seersucker coat that left more than a few members of the audience misty.
 Indeed Archibald uses textiles in unexpected ways.
 A pair of trousers, for instance, had a wool denim shell and the fabric reversed for the pockets.
 Holland & Sherry, who also sponsored the show, supplied a mottled wool jacquard (a weave often used for decorative purposes) for a pair of trousers, adding a refined touch to practical clothing.